wware/autosci/README.md

-Semantic markup of LaTeX and Markdown documents
+Embedding semantic markup in LaTeX and Markdown documents
 ====

 Overview